abulimov/models_blog/content/post/airfix-bedford-mwd.md

 ![base coat](/images/models/bedford-mwd/base_coat_1920.jpg)

-And here it is after I've wetted the surface and used old paintbrush to chip the Khaki coat:
+And here it is after I've dampened the surface and used old paintbrush to chip the Khaki coat:

 ![chipping 1](/images/models/bedford-mwd/scratched_1_1920.jpg)
 ![chipping 2](/images/models/bedford-mwd/scratched_2_1920.jpg)